rohitkanrar/rohitkanrar.github.io/_pages/about.md

   - /about.html
 ---

 **I am on the academic job market, actively applying for positions starting Fall 2026.
-Please feel free to contact me at rohitk [at] iastate.edu with potential opportunities.
+I would appreciate your help in finding potential opportunities.
 Thank you!**

-School Email: rohitk [at] iastate.edu
+Email: rohitk [at] iastate.edu

-Personal Email: rohitkanrar [at] gmail.com

 ## Brief Bio
 Rohit Kanrar is a Ph.D. candidate in the [Department of Statistics](https://www.stat.iastate.edu/) at [Iowa State University](https://www.iastate.edu/), where he is fortunate to be co-advised by Professor [Dan Nettleton](https://dnett.github.io/).
 Rohit is also grateful to his dissertation co-advisors, Professor [Chunlin Li](https://statistics.as.virginia.edu/people/chunlin-li) and Professor [Zhanrui Cai](https://zhanruicai.github.io/), and thank them for their help and guidance in building the foundation of his future research.